Source code for droplets.droplets

 if kwargs:

-return self.from_droplet(self, **kwargs) # type: ignore
+return self.from_droplet(self, **kwargs)

-return self.from_data(self.data.copy()) # type: ignore
+return self.from_data(self.data.copy())

 @classmethod

-def _make_merge_data(cls) -> Callable[[np.ndarray, np.ndarray, np.ndarray], None]:
+def _make_merge_data(cls) -> Callable[[RealArray, RealArray, RealArray], None]:

-"""factory for a function that merges the data of two droplets"""
+"""Factory for a function that merges the data of two droplets."""

 raise NotImplementedError

-def merge(self: TDroplet, other: TDroplet, *, inplace: bool = False) -> TDroplet:
+def merge(self, other: DropletBase, *, inplace: bool = False) -> Self:

-"""merge two droplets into one"""
+"""Merge two droplets into one."""

 if inplace: